History of the Magnetic Compass

 While the magnetic compass is often associated with Chinese innovation, it has experienced various adaptations and improvements across different cultures.
 In the Islamic world, scholars and navigators built upon the Chinese compass, refining its design and integrating it with astrolabes—tools used for measuring celestial bodies.
 This collaboration between cultures further advanced navigational techniques and laid the groundwork for future maritime exploration.

 In Europe, the magnetic compass underwent significant transformations during the Renaissance.
-European navigators developed the first compasses with card designs, allowing for easier reading of directions.
+European navigators developed the first compasses with card designs, allowing for easier reading of directions and helping to distinguish between different types of compass used at sea.
 This innovation was crucial for navigation during the Age of Sail, as it provided sailors with a more intuitive way to determine their course.
 The compass rose, a circular diagram displaying the cardinal directions, became a standard feature on nautical charts, enhancing navigational accuracy.

 The Compass in Modern Navigation